chitreshpandit/Sentinel/AWSSecurityLake-SentinelIntegration/CreateLAWTables/README.md

    Connect-AzAccount
    ```

-3. Set the subscription context:
+3. Set the subscription context in the script:
    ```powershell
    Set-AzContext -SubscriptionId "<your-subscription-id>"
    ```